sachinprasad1998mav/colorpickerReact/README.md

-# colorpickerReact
 This is a simple color picker application implemented using React with concepts of Hooks, OnChangeEvent.